- Yes, cicadas are generally safe for dogs to eat in small numbers ✔️

 Insects may look like a filling, crunchy snack for your dog.
 While they’re rich in protein, they’re also hard to digest.
 That means that if your dog eats cicadas too frequently, they may experience some gastrointestinal issues.

 Billions of Brood X cicadas were in the outdoors not long ago, and especially greedy dogs could be seen stuffing themselves with the insects.
-This is dangerous.
+Can dogs eat cicadas in large amounts?
+No, it’s dangerous.
 Their sharp exoskeletons could cause gastrointestinal perforations if eaten in large numbers at once.

 While it’s rare, some dogs can get severe allergic reactions to cicadas.
 Symptoms can include: